miklevin/MikeLev.in/_posts/2024-10-26-accumulated-chunks-to-real-time-yields.md

 ---

 ## Testing Separate Streaming Route for Chat With Ollama Plugin

+> Use controlled experimentation.
+Build on proven tech, isolate changes, and maintain quick reversibility.
+This balance of innovation and stability keeps us from falling into the rabbit hole of doom.

 **Me**: Yes, I like this approach.
 You will notice that I have already implemented an isolated example of working websocket streaming, simulating a